Ellicode/pop.js/README.md

                             uialert(
                                 {
                                     title: "Func is",
-                                    text: "The action when you click on the button",
+                                    text: "The action when you click on the button" }
-                                    buttons: {

-                                    }
-                                }
                             )
                         }